DBerchelmann/data-science-notes/README.md

 - To send the file to github, finish this process by typing
     - git push and hit return
 - To verify the changes were made, check the status of your repository at github.com to confirm

+# Let's add a few more notes to complete this exercise

+- Please remember that case matters so all git commands in the terminal need to be lowercase, disregard the case usage above.
+    If it isn't done in lowercase, the commands will not work